Viavi Solutions Inc. (VIAV) Analysis & Opinions from Experts

 Viavi Solutions Inc. (VIAV) Insider Activity

-A total of 55 insider transactions have happened at Viavi Solutions Inc. (VIAV) in the last six months, with sales accounting for 30 and purchases happening 25 times.
-The most recent transaction is an insider sale by SCRIVANICH LUKE M, the company’s SVP General Manager OSP.
-SEC filings show that SCRIVANICH LUKE M sold 2,213 shares of the company’s common stock on Mar 02 at a price of $16.49 per share for a total of $36492.0.
-Following the sale, the insider now owns 54719.0 shares.
+A total of 84 insider transactions have happened at Viavi Solutions Inc. (VIAV) in the last six months, with sales accounting for 46 and purchases happening 38 times.
+The most recent transaction is an insider sale by Staley Gary W, the company’s SVP Global Sales NSE.
+SEC filings show that Staley Gary W sold 1,722 shares of the company’s common stock on Mar 02 at a price of $16.49 per share for a total of $28396.0.
+Following the sale, the insider now owns 71315.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.